-That served as the inspiration for this Cauliflower Gratin Recipe.
+That served as the inspiration for this recipe.

 What is Cauliflower Cheese?

 Cauliflower Cheese is a traditional British recipe of cauliflower that’s boiled briefly until tender, and then topped with cheese sauce and baked.
-Although I can’t speak to the authenticity of my Cauliflower Gratin Recipe, it was inspired by a classic Cauliflower Cheese I had in London a few years ago.
+Although I can’t speak to the authenticity of my Cauliflower Gratin recipe, it was inspired by the classic dish I had in London a few years ago.

-Cauliflower Cheese is a great side dish paired with a hearty main course, such as a pot roast or roast chicken.
-I’ve also heard of it being served as a main course.
-And it’s delicious stuffed inside a baked potato.
+It's a great side dish paired with a hearty main course, such as a pot roast or roast chicken.
+I’ve also heard of it being served as a vegetarian main course.
+And it’s delicious stuffed inside a baked potato!

 This dish typically has a milk-based cheese sauce that’s thickened with flour.